Statistics for Unimodal Sequences: Introduction and Statement of results

-\begin{remark} There are two slightly different definitions of unimodal sequences in the literature which differ in whether or not the peak is specified.
-What we call unimodal sequences here were referred to as {\it stacks with summits} on p.
+We note that there are two slightly different definitions of unimodal sequences in the literature which differ in whether or not the peak is specified.
+The second author and Mahlburg studied the asymptotic behavior of various types of unimodal sequences, where what we call unimodal sequences in this paper were referred to as {\it stacks with summits} on p.
 196 of \cite{BM}, as opposed to {\it stacks}, where the peak is unspecified.
 (This is equivalent to forcing the inequality $\lambda_{\mathrm{PK}}\geq\lambda_{s}^{[R]}$ to be strict.)
 All of our results here hold for these stacks as well; it is simply easier to state and prove our results with the above definition.
 Stacks seem to have been introduced by Auluck in \cite{Au}, who called them {\it type B partitions}, whereas stacks with summits are also called {\it V-partitions} in $\S 2.5$ of \cite{St}.
-Andrews \cite{A1} has also called these sequences {\it convex compositions} when the peak is strictly larger than the other parts (which is equivalent to adding 1 to the peak of unimodal sequences). \end{remark}
+Andrews \cite{A1} has also called these sequences {\it convex compositions} when the peak is strictly larger than the other parts (which is equivalent to adding 1 to the peak of unimodal sequences).
+As pointed out to us by one of the referees statistics for unimodal sequences were also studied in the context of statistical mechanics by Temperley (see \cite{T}, Section 3), who gave a heuristic for the limiting shape of diagrams.
+Limit shapes for several types of unimodal sequences were rigorously proved by the first author in \cite{B21}.
+Recent work of the second author, Jennings-Shaffer, Mahlburg and Rhoades \cite{BJSM,BJSMR} proved the distribution of the rank, defined below, a statistic connected to modular forms.

-To state our results, let $\mathbf{P}_{n}$ be the uniform probability measure on $\mathcal{U}_n$, and introduce the following random variables on $\mathcal{U}$: \begin{itemize}[leftmargin=*] \item Let ${\rm PK}(\lambda):=\lambda_{\mathrm{PK}}$ denote the peak of a sequence. \item Let $X_{k}^{[L]}(\lambda)$ (resp. $X_{k}^{[R]}(\lambda)$) denote the number of parts in $\lambda$ equal to $k$ and to the left (resp. right) of the peak. \item Let $Y_{t}^{[L]}(\lambda)$ (resp. $Y_{t}^{[R]}$) denote the $t$-th largest part in $\lambda$ to the left (resp. right) of the peak. \item Let $N(\lambda):=\sum_{k \geq 1} k(X_{k}^{[L]}(\lambda) + X_{k}^{[R]}(\lambda)) + {\rm PK}(\lambda)$ denote the {\it size} of $\lambda$. \end{itemize}
+To state our results, let $\mathbf{P}_{n}$ be the uniform probability measure on $\mathcal{U}_n$, and introduce the following random variables on $\mathcal{U}$: \begin{itemize}[leftmargin=*] \item Let ${\rm PK}(\lambda):=\lambda_{\mathrm{PK}}$ denote the peak of a sequence. \item Let $X_{k}^{[L]}(\lambda)$ (resp. $X_{k}^{[R]}(\lambda)$) denote the number of parts in $\lambda$ equal to $k$ and to the left (resp. right) of the peak. \item Let $Y_{t}^{[L]}(\lambda):=\lambda_t^{[L]}$ (resp. $Y_{t}^{[R]}$) denote the $t$-th largest part in $\lambda$ to the left (resp. right) of the peak. \item Let $N(\lambda):=\sum_{k \geq 1} k(X_{k}^{[L]}(\lambda) + X_{k}^{[R]}(\lambda)) + {\rm PK}(\lambda)$ denote the {\it size} of $\lambda$. \end{itemize}

 {\bf Example.} If $\lambda$ is the unimodal sequence $1+1+2+3+3+{\bf 3}+1$ (the peak is boldfaced), then